Hunter-420/Lung-Cancer-Detection-CNN/README.md

 # AnaLUNG
-AnaLUNG is a powerful web application designed to detect lung cancer using the latest convolutional neural network technology and DICOM imaging.
+AnaLUNG is a powerful web application designed to detect lung cancer using the latest convolutional neural network technology and CT Scan imaging.
 Our state-of-the-art system is trained to identify signs of lung cancer in DICOM scans, providing doctors and patients with accurate and reliable results.
 With AnaLUNG, healthcare professionals can quickly and easily detect lung cancer in its early stages, leading to more successful treatment outcomes.
-Our user-friendly interface makes it easy for doctors and radiologists to upload and analyze DICOM scans, and our advanced algorithms provide highly accurate results.
+Our user-friendly interface makes it easy for doctors and radiologists to upload and analyze CT scans, and our advanced algorithms provide highly accurate results.
 Trust AnaLUNG to provide the best possible care for your patients and help save lives.

 ## File Structure of Project
 ```